 Pre-production in animation.

-Because of the nature of animation, the lines between post-production, production, and pre-production in animation are less clear than what we might expect from live-action filmmaking, but the broad principles of pre-production still apply.
+The lines between post-production, production, and pre-production are less clear in animation.
+However, the broad principles of pre-production still apply.

-The primary difference between pre-production in live-action filmmaking and pre-production in animation is the way that pre-production in animation overlaps with other phases of a project’s life cycle.
+The main difference, however, is that pre-production in animation overlaps with other phases of a project’s life cycle.

-As stated above, the lines between traditional production phases are blurrier in animation, but this also extends to the development phase.
-While there’s a clear cut from development to pre-production in most live-action filmmaking, elements of development are often essential to the pre-production stage in animation.
+As stated above, the lines between traditional production phases are blurrier in animation.
+However, this also extends to the development phase.
+There’s a clear cut from development to pre-production in most live-action filmmaking.
+However, development elements are often essential to the pre-production stage in animation.

 Story beats, character designs, and aesthetic styles are all subject to changes great and small throughout the process of an animated film’s creation.